SolB77/CS-120-Programming-on-Purpose/README.md

-# CS-120 Programming on Purpose1
+# CS-120 Programming on Purpose
+Repository containing the labs/project for my CS-120 Programming on Purpose course